JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 ##### **Enchanting**

+###### **41. Obtaining cores**
 This might be the hardest skill to level.
 I really struggled getting going with this skill, and it was my lowest non-combat skill for a long time.

-###### **41. Obtaining cores**
-The only real approach to getting cores is bulk disenchanting valuable items like crafted pickaxes, leftover monster drops, and excess gathering supplies.
+The only real approach to getting cores is bulk disenchanting valuable items like crafted pickaxes (if you don't need rare shells), leftover monster drops, and excess supplies from resource gathering.
 You'll need tens of thousands of cores, and as they are the bottleneck you should usually be making the highest level enchant possible for maximum XP per core.

 ###### **42. What to enchant**
 As you get to higher Enchanting levels, golems are by far the easiest way to train and provide the best XP per core too.
 A single Elder Golem token provides 800xp in just 15 seconds (unboosted), and only requires 20 Strong Cores and an Elderwood Ring.
 This will be where most of your XP comes from.